FabienD/docker-stack/README.md

 #### 2.2.
 RabbitMQ

-RabbitMQ service is exposed on port 5672, and accessible at http://rabbitmq.stack.local for management.
+RabbitMQ service is exposed on port 5672, and the managment interface is available via http://rabbitmq.stack.local

 ![RabbitMQ Dashboard](doc/assets/stack_rabbitmq.png)